 Carolina Adoption Services (CAS) is fully licensed and accredited to provide adoption home study services in the states of North Carolina, South Carolina, and Virginia.
 We have an experienced and knowledgeable home study services team in our offices as well as many social workers across each of our accredited states.
 You will be assigned a social worker living close by to you, who will be available for questions and support throughout your pre-placement.

 Families living in other states who are seeking an adoptive placement through CAS will need to work with a licensed agency in their state.
 Our staff will be happy to assist you in locating a qualified home study provider in your state.
 In some types of cases, the family must work with a home study agency that is COA and/or Hague accredited.
-CAS possesses both of these accreditations.
 A list of Hague-accredited agencies nationwide has been made available by the US Department of State.
 This may be viewed by clicking here.
 If two agencies are involved with your adoption, be sure to give each agency the contact information for the other agency as soon as possible in your adoption process.

 Is a home study required?